HEPiX-Forum/hepix-forum.github.io/techwatch.md

 ## Subgroups
-The definition of the subgroups is being redefined.
-The old subgroups and their members were:
+The definition of the subgroups and their members are:

   * [General market trends](/techwatch/market.html)
     Conveners: Shigeki Misawa